olivier256/markdown/README.md

 # markdown
-Quick and dirty Markdown translator for a journal entries
+Quick and dirty Markdown translator for entries from a journal